 Good luck, and a safe return.

-Hello my name is Blake, I'm helping out John a bit on his awesome Starflight Heroes of Arth project similar to how I help out Marvin on his Starflight Remaking of a Legend project.
+Hi guys it's Blake again!
+I'm helping out John a bit on his awesome Starflight Heroes of Arth project similar to how I help out Marvin on his Starflight Remaking of a Legend project.
 I'm a big fan of the original Starflight games (in particular the SEGA Genesis/Mega Drive version) and am passionate about the many fan projects out there.
 So much so that I recently made a video series trying out every single Starflight fan game out there digging up private demos and content the world has never seen before!
 One of my absolute favourite fan projects is Starflight The Lost Colony which at this point in time is still the only finished SF fan game in existence.
 For many years I've dreamed of modding SF-TLC to have Genesis graphics but lacked the time, talent and patience lol!
 Thankfully John has those qualities so when I found out about his project I knew I just had to help him!

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.